-I hope that this article gave you some inspiration for visiting some unique and hidden gems of Copenhagen next time you’re in the city!
+I hope that this article gave you some inspiration for visiting these Copenhagen hidden gems and lesser-known spots next time you’re in the city!
 As always, in case you have any questions, please let me know in the comments section.

 Have you been to Copenhagen yet?
 Do you know any other Copenhagen hidden gems?